derekclark/useInterface/README.md

-£Benefits of using an interface
+#Benefits of using an interface

 There are several advantages in utilizing the features of Interfaces in general programming.
 As you may already know, interfaces define a set of functionality as a rule or a contract.
 When you implement an interface all of these functionality must be implemented in the concrete class.